-An easy day trip from London to Canterbury, with direct trains from London Bridge, London Victoria and St Pancras.
+An easy day trip to Canterbury from London, with direct trains from London Bridge, London Victoria and St Pancras.
 I've been a few times so scroll down for the best things to see, places to eat, and places to stay at in Canterbury.

 I have visited Canterbury, UK several times.

-The most recent visit was in October last year, on our way to stay at 1 of my favorite country hotels, The Pig at Bridge Place.
-(I actually prefer it to the original The Pig at New Forest, but my Mom felt otherwise.)
+The most recent visits were in October 2025, on our way to stay at 1 of my favorite country hotels, The Pig at Bridge Place (I actually prefer it to the original The Pig at New Forest, but my Mom felt otherwise), and April 2026.

 The city’s key highlights are: